 Program evaluation resources

-The Western Center for the Application of Prevention Technologies is a how-to guide for planning and implementing an evaluation of your prevention program.
+The Center for the Application of Substance Abuse Technologies is a how-to guide for planning and implementing an evaluation of your prevention program.

 General information on designing linguistically and culturally competent services that lead to improved outcomes and recovery.